 - Footmuff: Footmuffs are great for cold weather running.
 They are like little sleeping bags made just for your stroller, keeping your children warm without having to stop 50 times to pick up and retuck dropped blankets.

-Running with kids isn’t always fun, but it’s a bit easier when you’re prepared.
+Running with kids isn’t always fun, but it’s a bit easier when you’re prepared with the right cold weather running gear.
 And don’t be afraid to stop and throw a couple snowballs – make your run fun for everyone!

 Running in the cold is difficult, even for the most dedicated and experienced runners.
 Runny noses, tight muscles, burning lungs, and freezing fingers and toes would make anyone want to call it quits.
 But with the right cold weather running gear and the right mindset, you will be running comfortably in the icy weather in no time!

 💖 NEWSLETTER: DAILY READS IN YOUR INBOX 💖